 Planning for unexpected illness or death is often low on the priority list for many business owners.
-However, to minimise the burden on those left behind, as well as avoiding potentially serious implications for the company itself, it is important to put in place appropriate measures and straightforward procedures for dealing with the death of a company director.
+However, to minimise the burden on those left behind, and avoid potentially serious implications for the company itself, it is important to put in place appropriate measures and straightforward procedures for dealing with the death of a company director.

 When a company has more than one director